Workplace Analytics Setup

 - HR Data:

-- We recommend that HR data be collected for all employees in your company, even if they are not part of the measured population.
+- You need organizational attributes for all employees in your company, even if they are not part of the measured population.

-- At a minimum, you need data for all employees in your measured population.
+- At a minimum, you need organizational attributes for all measured employees.

 You can include up to 65 data attributes in your org data file.

-To help ensure privacy, we recommend not including employee names as any additional attribute.
+To help ensure privacy, do not include employee names as an attribute.